webpack/webpack.js.org/src/content/api/cli.md

 ## Commands

 webpack-cli offers a variety of commands to make working with webpack easy.
+By default webpack ships with

 | Command   | Alias | Description                                            |
 | --------- | ----- | ------------------------------------------------------ |